MantasMikal/gatsby-starter-picks/README.md

 sanity login

 # Note: Skip this step if you just want to look around
-# Remove all data and set up a new project on Sanity
+# Removes existing sanity config and sets up a new project
 cd studio && sanity init && npm run graphql-deploy && cd ..

 # Run